magpie-align/magpie/README.md

 </a>

 ## Batched Data Generation

-To run batched generation using Llama-3-8B-Instruct, you can simply run:
+We use Llama-3-8B-Instruct as an example to demonstrate the batched data generation process.
+To run batched generation, you can simply run:
 ```
 cd scripts
 bash magpie.sh